 This chart shows the 10 largest lobbying spenders in the United States, based on their lobbying spending in 2014.

 This chart shows large recalls among car manufacturers (in million vehicles)*.

-This chart shows the global market share of operating systems in March 2014.
+This chart shows global market share of the world's leading smartphone vendors in Q2 2014.

 - Who may use the "Chart of the Day"?